|Time||What to Expect||What You Should Do|

 - If you have more than 2-3 pimples, or if they are painful or inflamed, you should contact the doctor who can incise them for you in the office.

-- The transplanted hair starts to grow in as thin and fine hair and becomes longer and thicker within the next few months.
+- The transplanted hair starts to grow in as thin and fine hair and gradually becomes longer and thicker within the next few months.

-- Avoid prolonged sun exposure.
+- Continue avoiding prolonged sun exposure.

 - Newly growing hair starts to become more visible as they grow to become longer and thicker